 What Is Massage Therapy?

-The massage therapist applies varying degrees of pressure using their hands to improve blood flow and tension in the involved soft tissues to assist in reducing muscular tension and facilitating the nervous system to relax for an overall mental and physical relaxation experience.
+Massage Therapists apply varying degrees of pressure using their hands to improve blood flow and bring oxygen and nutrients to the involved soft tissue.
+This assists in reducing muscular tension and facilitating the nervous system to relax for an overall mental, emotional and physical relaxation experience.

-Each patient approach is altered to better fit the goals of each treatment and what they would like to achieve.
+Each patient’s approach is altered to fit better the goals of each treatment and what they would like to achieve.

 This therapy consists of using various techniques to suit each patient’s needs and pain threshold levels and overall observing the tissue response.